 - Coors Light

-- Ladrón de manzanas
+- Ladrón de Manzanas

 - Strongbow

-- Guillaume Duverdier.
-General Director HEINEKEN Mexico
+- Guillaume Duverdier, General Director

-- Manuel Roman.
-Vice President of Sales
+- Manuel Roman, Vice President of Sales

-- Cristina Meson.
-Vice President of Human Resources
+- Cristina Meson, Vice President of Human Resources

-- Gerardo Naranjo.
-Vice President of Logistics and Customer Service
+- Gerardo Naranjo, Vice President of Logistics and Customer Service

-- Ramiro De Ocampo.
-Vice President of Finance
+- Ramiro De Ocampo, Vice President of Finance

-- Martha Garcia.
-Vice President of Marketing
+- Martha Garcia, Vice President of Marketing

-- Sergio Rodríguez Garza.
-Vice President of Manufacturing Operations
+- Sergio Rodríguez Garza, Vice President of Manufacturing Operations

-- Claudia de la Vega.
-Vice President of Corporate Affairs
+- Claudia de la Vega, Vice President of Corporate Affairs

-- Javier Guzman.
-Vice President of Digital and Technology
+- Javier Guzman, Vice President of Digital and Technology

-- Alberto Paez.
-Vice President of Legal
+- Alberto Paez, Vice President of Legal

 Front groups